QuickMadeSimulation/QmdevHA/README.md

 QmdevHA exposes Home Assistant events from Qmdev 7.1/QmdevSimConnect 5.1.
 Instead of directly controlling devices, you create automations that react to these events.
 This keeps logic in Home Assistant, making it flexible and extensible.

+## Installation

+### Via HACS (Recommended)

+1. Open HACS in Home Assistant
+2. Go to "Integrations"
+3. Click the "+" button
+4. Search for "QmdevHA"
+5. Install the integration
+6. Restart Home Assistant

+### Manual Installation

+1. Copy the `custom_components/qmdevha` folder to your `custom_components` directory
+2. Restart Home Assistant

 ### Events

 - qmdevha_key_event